Dracula 2012

 Dracula 2012 is a 2013 Indian Malayalam-language vampire film directed by Vinayan, starring Sudheer Sukumaran, Prabhu, Monal Gajjar, Nassar, Shraddha Das and Thilakan.

-The film was partially re-shot in Tamil and Telugu as Naangam Pirai and Punnami Ratri (Night of the Full Moon), respectively.
+The film was partially re-shot in Tamil and Telugu as Naangam Pirai and Punnami Ratri, respectively.
 The film was dubbed in English for a Western release and later dubbed in Hindi as "Aur Ek Dracula" (One more Dracula).
 Portions of the film were shot in Bran Castle in Romania.
 The cost of the film was ₹100-120 million and was originally released on 8 February 2013.

 Premise

 While on his honeymoon in Romania, a man visits the Bran Castle and upon his return to the hotel, kills his bride.
 He then returns to his homeland and begins to hunt for new victims.